pengleee/pengleee/README.md

 - 🔭 I’m currently working on **Computational Linguistics** and **NLP**
 - 🌱 I’m currently learning **Neural Networks & Deep Learning**
 - 📫 How to reach me: [pengleee@outlook.com](mailto:pengleee@outlook.com)
-- 🎼 Fun fact: Love listening to to classical music when coding, Tchaikovsky
+- 🎼 Fun fact: Love listening to to classical music when coding, like Tchaikovsky

 <!--
 - 👯 I’m looking to collaborate on ...